-So, you’ve decided you need a new phone.
+So, you’ve decided you need a new cheap phone.
 Should you pick a contract or pay as you go?
-You’ll also want to think about how much you’re willing to spend.
-Whatever your needs, we’ve got you covered with our guide to the best cheap mobile phone deals.
+Think about how much you’re willing to spend and whether you want a feature phone or a cheap smartphone.
+Whatever your needs, we’ve got you covered

 This table has been sorted to display the lowest total price deals first.